presentco/nearby-neighborhoods/README.md

 return the neighborhoods closest to a location so that [`SearchTest`](https://github.com/presentco/nearby-neighborhoods/blob/master/src/test/java/present/SearchTest.java) passes.

 3. Computing distances can add up!
 Make sure we're not performing duplicate distance computations during `Search.near()`.
+How many distances do we compute?

 4. What's the time complexity of `Search.near()`?
 Can you beat O(n log(n))?
 Note: Indexing beforehand is allowed.
 Can you beat O(n)?
 Strut your stuff! 💃